 Watermelons need regular watering when first transplanted.
 Once they begin setting fruits, you can ease up on the water, unless it is an especially dry season.
 Their roots are relatively deep and they can withstand short dry periods.
 In fact, they will lose sweetness if given too much water.

 Keep the area weed free.
 If your soil is lacking in organic matter, add a slow release organic fertilizer at the start of the season.
 To keep them growing steadily, side dress mid-season with a layer of compost.

-You will generally get only 2 – 3 watermelons per vine.
-Gardeners with short seasons should prune off any flowers that form during the last 6 –7 weeks before your first frost date, to encourage existing fruits to ripen in time.
+You will generally get only 2 to 3 watermelons per vine.
+Gardeners with short seasons should prune off any flowers that form during the last 6 to 7 weeks before your first frost date, to encourage existing fruits to ripen in time.

 Pests and Problems

 The biggest watermelon pest is the cucumber beetle.
 Monitor for the eggs early.
 If you are using a row cover, you will exclude many of them from the vines.